 3. Happily Hosting for the Holidays

 Nothing says, “Happy Holidays!” like celebrating the season with beloved friends and family.
 You may not be the perfect hostess, but your “cool” home decor can speak for itself when you follow a simple theme of winter, snowflakes, and good light.
 Using clear crystal glasses, white table cloths, cute little paper snowflakes, and just a teensy bit of color with peppermints can really make your holiday party sparkle.
-A little of Bob Hope’s crooning in the background, wide open windows, and neatly arranged drinks, your guests are sure to remember how nice it is to spend the season with you.
+With a little of Bob Hope’s crooning in the background, wide-open windows, and neatly arranged drinks, your guests are sure to remember how nice it is to spend the season with you.

 4. Snow White-Inspired Window Christmas Decor